-The following tables are provided in connection with outstanding debt of the Company's subsidiaries and present condensed consolidating balance sheets at March 31, 2020 and December 31, 2019, condensed consolidating statements of operations and condensed consolidating statements of comprehensive income for the three months ended March 31, 2020 and 2019, and condensed consolidating statements of cash flows for the three months ended March 31, 2020 and 2019.
+The following tables are provided in connection with outstanding debt of the Company's subsidiaries and present condensed consolidating balance sheets at September 30, 2020 and December 31, 2019, condensed consolidating statements of operations and condensed consolidating statements of comprehensive income for the three and nine months ended September 30, 2020 and 2019, and condensed consolidating statements of cash flows for the nine months ended September 30, 2020 and 2019.
 RenaissanceRe Finance Inc. is a 100% owned subsidiary of RenaissanceRe and has outstanding debt securities.
 For additional information related to the terms of the Company's outstanding debt securities, see "Note 8.
-Debt and Credit Facilities" in the "Notes to the Consolidated Financial Statements" in the Company's Form 10-K for the year ended December 31, 2019 and "Note 7.
-Debt and Credit Facilities" in the "Notes to the Consolidated Financial Statements" included herein.
+Debt and Credit Facilities" in the "Notes to the Consolidated Financial Statements" in the "Notes to the Consolidated Financial Statements" included herein.